mikrowellentoast/NoMoreCombatLog/README.md

 # NoMoreCombatLog
 A simple and configurable Paper plugin that prevents players from combat logging.
-When players try to escape combat by logging out or using portals, this plugin enforces fair gameplay by tagging players during combat and punishing unfair logouts.

 ---